-Section 16(a) of the Exchange Act and the disclosure requirements of Item 405 of SEC Regulation S-K require that our directors and executive officers, and any persons holding more than 10% of our common stock ("10% holders"), file reports of ownership and changes in ownership with the SEC.
+Section 16(a) of the Exchange Act and the disclosure requirements of Item 405 of SEC Regulation S-K require that our directors and executive officers, and any persons holding more than 10% of our common stock, or 10% holders, file reports of ownership and changes in ownership with the SEC.
 Officers, directors and 10% holders are required by Item 405 of Regulation S-K to furnish us with copies of all Section 16(a) forms that they file.
-To our knowledge, based solely on a review of the copies of such reports furnished to us or written representations from reporting persons that all reportable transactions were reported, we believe that during the fiscal year ended December 31, 2017, all reports required to be filed pursuant to Section 16(a) by such executive officers, directors and 10% holders were timely filed.
+To our knowledge, based solely on a review of the copies of such reports furnished to us or written representations from reporting persons that all reportable transactions were reported, we believe that during the fiscal year ended December 31, 2018, all reports required to be filed pursuant to Section 16(a) by such executive officers, directors and 10% holders were timely filed, with the exception of one report on Form 4 reporting one transaction for Mr. Taylor, which was filed after the reporting deadline due to an administrative error.